datacarpentry/openrefine-socialsci/CONTRIBUTING.md

 ### What to Contribute

-There are many ways to contribute, from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that do not work, are not clear, or are missing.
+There are many ways to contribute, from writing new exercises and improving existing ones to updating or filling in the documentation and submitting bug reports about things that do not work, are not clear, or are missing.
-If you are looking for ideas, please see [the list of issues for this repository][repo], or the issues for [Data Carpentry][dc-issues], [Library Carpentry][lc-issues], and [Software Carpentry][swc-issues] projects.
+If you are looking for ideas, please see [the list of issues for this repository][issues], or the issues for [Data Carpentry][dc-issues], [Library Carpentry][lc-issues], and [Software Carpentry][swc-issues] projects.
+The Carpentries also provide an [overview of issues in all lessons][all-issues] that need help.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own. **Reviews from novices and newcomers